ofjake/BECS/README.md

 ![JakeRMiller iconmark](https://github.com/ofjake/README/blob/main/logo.png)
 # **[BECS](https://jakermiller.com/becs)**

-## This repository contains simple HTML and CSS implementation for basic email codex.
+## This repository contains HTML and CSS implementation for basic email snippets.
-### It aims to provide a handy resource for frequently used snippets of code.
+### It aims to provide a handy resource for 'not-so frequently used' snippets of code.
-#### Here you'll find a collection of frequently used code snippets that you can easily copy and use in your projects.
+#### Here you'll find a collection of code snippets that you can easily copypasta in your projects.

 #### Features:
 + Copyable Snippets: Each code snippet is presented in a copyable format, allowing you to quickly grab the code you need.